 Land Disturbing Activity.
 Any change of the land surface to include removing vegetative cover, excavation, fill, grading, and the construction of any structure that may cause or contribute to erosion or the movement of sediment into waterbodies.
+Any activity on property that results in a change or alteration in the existing ground cover (both vegetative and non-vegetative) an/or the existing soil topography.
+Land disturbing activities include, but are not limited to: development, redevelopment, demolition, construction, reconstruction, clearing, grading, filling, stockpiling, excavation, and borrow pits.
 The use of land for agricultural activities shall not constitute a land disturbing activity under these Rules.
+Routine vegetation management, and pavement milling/overlay activities that do not disturb the material beneath the pavement base will not be considered land disturbance or fully reconstructed impervious surface. -The use of land for agricultural activities shall not constitute a land disturbing activity under these Rules.